 If you buy a CD with a maturity of more than 1 year, you must include in income each year a part of the total interest due and report it in the same manner as other OID.

 One well-known exception to reporting OID is the U.S. savings bond.
-This is the second example of exceptions listed on page 14.
+This is the second example of exceptions listed in the OID section.
 You don't have to worry about reporting savings bond interest until you redeem the savings bond or until it reaches maturity after 30 years.
 That's one nice advantage that savings bonds have over CDs.